 Mechanically Attached Installation:

-Maximum insulation board dimension is 4’ x 8’
+Maximum insulation board dimension is 4 x 8 feet.

 Place long edge of boards parallel to deck flutes, forming joint over solid bearing.
 Lay first layer insulation units with long edge joints continuous and end joints staggered.

-Lay second and subsequent layers of insulation with both long side and end joints offset 6 inches (15 cm) from joints below.
+Lay second and subsequent layers of insulation with both long side and end joints offset 6 inches from joints below.

 Factory primed glass mat gypsum board and overlayered insulation may be loose laid and fastened with the same insulation fastener and plate in accordance with manufacturer’s approved assembly.
 Fastener and plate must be approved by the roof system manufacturer and installed at the required density to achieve the specified FMG [1A]-[90][105][120] system, in accordance with requirements of FMG Loss Prevention Data Sheet 1-29 for specified wind uplift requirements.